arcos33/Bluetooth-Demo/README.md

 ## Removing bluetooth monitor

+**This functionality is still being implemented.
+It is not working yet.**

 The app is checking for a heartbeat continuously.
 If it stops detecting a heartrate for more than 10 seconds the navigation controller will pop both views and show the root view (Searching view).